grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Instructions for running jupyter notebooks on Mox:
 [https://robertslab.github.io/resources/mox_Jupyter-Notebooks/](https://robertslab.github.io/resources/mox_Jupyter-Notebooks/)

-## 1. `ssh` into Mox, and follow the instructions for running jupyter notebooks on Mox - may need to submit an issue to ask for permission/access from Sam/Steven.
+## 1. may be best to use jupyter on Ostrich using screen sharing.... jupyter on mox might not work anymore...?
+[GitHub Issue #1511](https://github.com/RobertsLab/resources/issues/1511)

 ## 3. Move transcriptome from Up in Arms into directory